krunal002/bananaSpeak/readme.md

 This app is created using VanillaJS
-It converts english into funny banana speak
+It converts English into Minion speak